top of page

 Our History

-The airport was established on land originally donated by the Ford Motor Company, and during World War II the adjacent Ford plant built CG‑4A gliders for the U.S. military, a portion of which were handled through the airport’s grounds.
+The airport was established on land originally donated by the Ford Motor Company.
+During World War II the adjacent Ford plant built CG‑4A gliders for the U.S. military, a portion of which were handled through the airport’s grounds.

 Meet The Crew